paldepind/synceddb/README.md

 Storage options
 ---------------

-Currently persistence options based on the following databases are provided:
+Persistence options are provided based on the following currently supported databases:

 * In memory (for developing)
 * MySQL